 Legal Penalties for Grand Theft Auto

 Grand theft auto under California Penal Code Section 487(d)(1) is a “wobbler.”
-The prosecutor will typically decide to file the case as either a misdemeanor or felony based of the circumstances of the offense, and your criminal background.
+The prosecutor will typically decide to file the case as either a misdemeanor or felony based on the circumstances of the offense and your criminal background.

 A misdemeanor conviction will carry a maximum sentence of one year in county jail.

-However, as stated above, GTA will most often be filed as a felony crime.
-If you are convicted of a felony case of grand theft auto, the legal penalties include 16 months to 3 years in a Los Angeles County Jail or California state prison, and a fine up to $10,000.
+However, it's important to note that grand theft auto is most often filed as a felony crime, carrying severe penalties.
+If convicted, you could face 16 months to 3 years in a Los Angeles County Jail or California state prison, and a fine of up to $10,000.

 There are also legal penalty enhancements for high-value vehicles.